 Dinner together at Hotel Domestique's award-winning Restaurant 17.

-We start our day with a ride to the beautiful stone Poinsett Bridge, built in 1820 and believed to be the oldest surviving bridge in the Southeast.
-From there we begin one of the most well known and beautiful moderate climbs, the Greenville Watershed.
-So popular it may have more cyclists than cars on any given day, the "watershed climb" takes us into North Carolina and to Lake Summit for a picnic lunch.
+We start our day with a ride up one of the most well known and beautiful moderate climbs, the Greenville Watershed.
+So popular it may have more cyclists than cars on any given day, the "watershed climb" takes us into North Carolina past Lake Summit.
+An early option is a loop past the beautiful stone Poinsett Bridge, built in 1820 and believed to be the oldest surviving bridge in the Southeast.

-Following lunch enjoy a flat pedal around the lake and downhill ride into Saluda where your afternoon is free to explore this quaint village or relax at the Orchard Inn, our home for the next two nights.
+Lunch is enjoyed at the regionally famous Purple Onion Cafe in downtown Saluda.
+Aftwards your afternoon is free to explore this quaint village or relax at the Orchard Inn, our home for the next two nights.
 Be sure to carve out time for a massage at the Inn's spa, just steps from your room.
 Not ready to relax?
-Stay on the bike for Fork Creek loop and Pearson's Falls.
-Or, for the thrill of a lifetime you can plan your afternoon around a visit to The Gorge Zipline, the fastest and steepest zipline tour in the U.S.!
-(Spa treatments and Zipline not included in tour price; advance reservations are required.)
+Stay on the bike for the 13 mile Fork Creek loop and Pearson's Falls, adding 1570 feet of climbing.
+(Spa treatments not included in tour price; advance reservations are required.)

 Dinner tonight at The Orchard Inn is a trip highlight as the menu is always built around the Inn's own organic garden and mini-orchard.